kungelee/awesome-google/README.md

 - Quora

 ## Other
-- search plugin name on Youtube.  (for emacs)
+- search plugin name on YouTube.  (for emacs)
 - Follow up with contributors
-- google syntax
+- Google syntax